-Maintenance Add Fence or City/Public Works 1.
-Determine best solution (fence or hedge) Hedge to 2.
-Install fence or hedges at the front perimeter of vacant parcels, as identified Municipal in the Design Guidelines to create a clearly defined street frontage and Parking Lot pedestrian walkway Maintenance Review Planning 1.
+Maintenance Review Planning 1.
 Determine if timeframe for compliance should be shortened Enforcement Commission/City 2.
 Amend ordinance (if needed) Procedure Council 3.
 Review outdoor storage ordinances including parking of trailers.
 Financial Business Input EDC/Chamber 1.
-Host a joint meeting with the Chamber to gain greater input from businesses Incentives on financial incentives 2.
-Continue to pursue a Small Cities Development Grant Tourism and Downtown EDC/Chamber 1.
-Meet with members of Arts Consortium of Carver County regarding festival Events Arts in western Carver County Fair/Music 2.
-Reach out to local artists and dance theatres about interest Connectivity Wayfinding Parks 1.
+Host a joint meeting with the Chamber to gain greater input from Incentives businesses on financial incentives 2.
+Continue to pursue a Small Cities Development Grant Tourism and Downtown Arts EDC/Chamber 1.
+Meet with members of Arts Consortium of Carver County regarding Events Fair/Music festival in western Carver County 2.
+Reach out to local artists and dance theatres about interest Connectivity Wayfinding EDC 1.
 Work with MNDOT staff on signage changes and additions Signage 2.
 Work with MNDOT to have signage installed Maintenance Street Trees City/Public Works 1.
 Identify locations of where trees were removed 2.
 Determine if trees can be replaced in those locations 3.
 Have concrete removed and soil remediated 4.
-Plant trees Maintenance Maintenance/ EDC/City Council 1.
-Identify and work with local organizations, such as Boy Scouts, National Aesthetics Honor Society, etc. to assist with projects in the downtown.
+Plant trees